-Discrepancies in the Corporate Evaluation Item Yes No Summary Governance Best-Practice Principles for TWSE/TPEx Listed Companies and Reasons Jun-Ming, Wu; the directors competent in finance and accounting include Wen- Chih, Lin, Fang-Chu, Liao, Chih-Cheng, Liao, Hui-Ying, Wang, Shu-Ching, Chou, Chun-An, Li and Jun-Ming, Wu and the directors competent in banking and security affairs include Hui-Ying, Wang, Chih-Cheng, Liao, and Jun-Ming, Wu.
+Discrepancies in Evaluation Item Yes No Summary the Corporate Governance Best-Practice Principles for TWSE/TPEx Listed Companies and Reasons Chun-An, Li and Chun-Ming, Wu; the directors competent in finance and accounting include Wen- Chih, Lin, Fang-Chu, Liao, Chih-Cheng, Liao, Hui-Ying, Wang, Shu-Ching, Chou, Chun-An, Li and Chun-Ming, Wu and the directors competent in banking and security affairs include Hui-Ying, Wang, Chih-Cheng, Liao, and Chun-Ming, Wu.
 C. The ratio of directors as concurrent employees of the company is 3/8 and the ratio of independent is 5/8.
 Female director ratio is 3/8, 2 independent directors have seniority of term under 3 years, 3 independent directors have seniority of term between 3~6 years, 3 directors aged under 65 years, 4 directors aged between 65~69 years, and 1 aged over 70 years.
 D. Specific management goals: Fulgent Sun values the independent directors setting at 50% or more.
 Two independent directors and two female directors were added to the 5th session of the Board of Directors.
-At present, independent directors account for 63% of the total number of Directors, meeting a ratio of 38%.
+At present, independent directors and two female directors were added to the 6th Board of Directors, meeting a ratio of 38%.
 E. The 6th session of the Board of Directors sets out the diversification policy for the composition of its members and exposes it on the company website.